PierreChls/Loot-Craft/README.md

 	cd web/

-3) Open index file to your favorite browser
+3) Open index file with your favorite browser

 - Click or drag and drop `index.html` file
-- You can also use command line to open you default browser :
+- You can also use command line to open your default browser :

 ```
 open index.html